-- Complete the Mills College International Study Application; fill out the first part; and drop the form off with the Statement of Purpose at the M Center for Academic Records to review and sign.
+- Complete the Mills College Study Abroad Application; fill out the first part; and drop the form off with the Statement of Purpose at the M Center for Academic Records to review and sign.

 - Contact the appropriate study abroad advisor to review the Statement of Purpose and discuss the selected program.

 - Meet with the academic advisor to finalize course selection.

 - Obtain the appropriate signatures in the order they appear on the application.

 - Submit the completed Mills application to the M Center.

 - Receive the Mills College notification of approval via email.